-The CAN Receive function block is designed to take any SPN from the J1939 network, and use it as an input to any another function block (i.e. motor or output control).
+The CAN Receive function block is designed to take any SPN from the J1939 network and use it as an input to any another function block (i.e., motor or output control).

-The "Received Message Enabled" is the most important setpoint associated with this function block, and it should be selected first.
-Changing it will result in other setpoints being enabled/disabled as appropriate.
-By default ALL received messages are enabled.
+The "Signal Type" is the most important setpoint associated with this function block and it should be selected first.
+Setting it to 'Undefined' will result in other setpoints being disabled.
+By default, ALL receive messages are set to 'Continuous'.